How to paint wood furniture – an expert guide

 'However, some of the thicker mineral/chalk paints will work better with a thicker natural bristle brush, even a round brush often used for waxing, as they hold more paint, meaning fewer dips in the paint and therefore fewer brush marks.
 If you are planning a lot of painting, look for a good quality brush – the best you can afford, to avoid annoying bristle shedding and ensure they stay in shape following repeated uses.'

-What kind of paint to use on wood furniture?
+The best paint to use on wood furniture

 There are lots of different paint finishes to choose from when finding out how to paint wood furniture.
 Your choice will predominately depend on the look you want to achieve, though it will also be guided by whether you are happy to use a primer and sealant or are looking for an all-in-one product.
 Also consider selecting eco-friendly paints to keep your project kind to the planet.